inuldev/inul-inbook/README.md

    - Google OAuth integration
    - Profile customization with bio, profile picture, and cover photo
    - Follow/unfollow system
+   - Mutual friends display
+   - Friend suggestions

 2. **Posts and Content**:

-   - Create text posts with privacy settings
+   - Create text posts with privacy settings (public, friends, private)
    - Upload images (up to 10MB) and videos (up to 100MB)
+   - Edit and delete posts
    - Like, comment, and share functionality
+   - Reply to comments
+   - Edit and delete comments
    - Feed with posts from followed users
+   - Dedicated video feed

 3. **Stories**:

    - Create ephemeral content that expires after 24 hours
    - Support for images and videos (up to 5MB)
    - View count tracking
+   - Automatic cleanup of expired stories

 4. **User Interface**:

    - Dark/light theme support
    - Responsive design for mobile and desktop
-   - Real-time updates for likes and comments
+   - Optimistic UI updates for likes, comments, and other interactions
    - Infinite scrolling for content feeds
+   - Toast notifications for user feedback
+   - Loading states and skeletons for better UX
+   - Show more/less functionality for comments and replies

 5. **Profile and Discovery**:

    - Detailed user profiles with bio information
+   - Customizable profile with education, work, and personal details
    - User search functionality
    - Friend/follower management
+   - Profile and cover photo upload and management

+6. **Media Management**:

+   - Support for multiple image formats including WebP
+   - Video upload and playback
+   - Automatic media cleanup when content is deleted or updated
+   - Size validation and optimization
+   - Direct upload to Cloudinary for better performance

 ## 🔧 Troubleshooting